Home Social Media tiktok shadow ban

 Similarly, a restriction on your account will also affect your visibility in searches.
 This means that your content won’t show up even if users search for the keywords and hashtags you’re using.
 Get a friend to search for the keywords and hashtags in your content to see if your content is showing up in the results.

-3 Possible Reasons to Get Shadow Banned on TikTok
+3 Possible Reasons You Got Shadow Banned on TikTok

 So what might have landed you in hot water in the first place?
 How does TikTok decide which accounts to restrict?
-There could be a number of reasons for getting shadow banned on TikTok, with the main one being in violation of the TikTok Community Guidelines.
-With that said, let’s take a look at some of the main reasons why TikTok might shadow ban your account.
+There could be a number of reasons for getting shadow banned on TikTok, with the main one violating the TikTok Community Guidelines.
+With that said, let’s take a look at some of the main reasons why TikTok might shadow-ban your account.

 Reason #1: You’re violating the TikTok Community Guidelines